vors/psconfeu-2018-workshop/README.md

 # PlatyPS: from 0 to 1 and beyond

-This repo contains materials for workshop about [platyPS](https://github.com/PowerShell/platyPS)
+This repo contains materials for the [platyPS](https://github.com/PowerShell/platyPS) workshop.

 ## Prerequisites